 The Council has also incorporated two housing subsidiary companies, James Elliman Homes Limited, which provides homes for letting at affordable rents for persons not able to access housing at market rent and Herschel Homes Limited, which is intended to develop new homes for letting at market rents.
 Both companies are wholly owned by the Council and are local authority controlled companies within the Local authorities (Companies) Order 1995.
-The directors are appointed by the Council who operate under the terms of appointment agreements with the Council and within the scope of shareholder agreements between the companies and the Council.
+The directors are appointed by the Council and within the scope of shareholder agreements between the companies and the Council.